 Whether you are a CPA in a firm or a small business owner, your business’s success hugely relies on properly closing the books.
-Month end close or closing the books refers to finalizing a company’s financials after a specific period like monthly, quarterly, yearly, etc.
+Month end close or closing the books is when an accounting department or finance team of a company finalizes their financials after a specific period like monthly, quarterly, yearly, etc.

 Accounting close process or a month end close process must be carefully carried out to make sure that the accuracy of your business’ financials isn’t compromised.
 Although the closing process has its critics, it’s an essential process of keeping any organization healthy and happy.

 Thanks to accounting software, most of the closing or month-end close process is now shifted behind the scenes.
 But it’s still essential for a business owner to understand what’s going on and how the financials are being managed.

 And that’s precisely why we are here.
 So let’s just get right into the dimension of the accounting close process.

 WHAT IS THE ACCOUNTING CLOSE PROCESS AND MONTH END CLOSE?